With the legality and perception of cannabis changing, how can cannabis advertisers adjust their strategy for maximum ROI?

 Decrease in events or in-person exploration and educational opportunities: This goes without saying, really.
 But it’s worth it to note that the cannabis industry relied heavily on live events for educational and experimentation purposes.
-Those new to the “cannabis game” could attend a live event to speak with experts, try new strands, and determine the best purchase for their intentions.
+Those new to the “cannabis game” could attend a live event to speak with experts, try new products such as nerds rope thc, and determine the best purchase for their intentions.
 Cannabis advertisers should experiment with live virtual videos or events that are short and educational to help potential consumers make purchase decisions, as well as look to written content.
 Original content – over live events – can live longer on the internet and allow new and returning consumers to access it at any time.
 For example, During the pandemic, Charlotte’s Web CBD and cannabis product company debuted the education series “Searching for Answers.”

 The Importance of Original Content, Trustworthiness, & Education in Cannabis Advertising

 Like other industries that require an educational component to their sales strategy, cannabis will require valuable content creation and scalable distribution efforts to educate the public on the benefits of cannabis and its changing reputation.

 Individuality and original content will also matter.
 According to CMO Sam Boyer to Adweek, “Original content will be a huge driver for cannabis advertising.
 It’s definitely more engaging at a time when people are looking for information and want to hear about health and wellness.
 The authentic voices will really stand out.”